 Design Discovery Virtual consists of synchronous and asynchronous content.
 Synchronous blocks are taught live on Zoom and include tutorials, exercises, and studio work.
 Participants are required to attend synchronous sessions at the scheduled time.
 Asynchronous content is available on demand (pre-recorded lectures and tutorials) and participation includes the time it takes to prepare readings, assignments and work on design projects outside of live instruction.
 Participants are free to complete asynchronous content when it best suits individual schedules, but we recommend that participants set and follow their own schedule.

-To accommodate participants in different time zones, Design Discovery Virtual offers two synchronous schedule options, A and B, that are shown in the below table based on Harvard’s time zone (UTC-4:00).
-You can select either the A schedule session or the B schedule session for synchronous instruction and have to plan your asynchronous work accordingly.
 The link below the table provides sample schedules for a selection of time zones.
 Please note that DDV requires a full-time commitment.
 Many participants choose to spend more time than is outlined in order to make full use of the program’s offerings.

 The below sample schedules include suggestions for how participants can schedule independent work throughout the program.
 You may choose to spend more time than is indicated, however, it is not unusual for students taking studio-based courses to spend more time on projects than indicated on this schedule.
 The time commitment for each project will depend on many factors including (but not limited to) the specific skills you would like to improve and the program content you are most interested in.